-BASIC CHILD
+BASIC CHILD CARE TRAINING (S.T.A.R.S.)
+2CR

-CARETRAINING (S.T.A.R.S.)
-2CR Covers the elements and criteria to satisfy

 Covers the elements and criteria to satisfy the required 20-hour basic training for child care providers required by S.T.A.R.S (State Training and Registry System).
 Curriculum is based on the STARS core competencies.